 He is the winner of both the Oxford International IP Moot, and the Middle Temple Rosamund Smith Moot.
 After earning a distinction on the GDL he was granted the prestigious Quatercentenary Scholarship by Middle Temple to fund his BPTC studies.
-He completed pupillage at a criminal set where he defended across the South East.

 Before qualifying as a barrister Thom completed his undergraduate studies at the University of Oxford, and then worked the New York and Tokyo trading desks of several multinational banks.
 While in Japan he earned an MA in Economics from the University of Tokyo, and speaks fluent Japanese.